 Your child has pneumonia, which is an infection in the lungs.
-Now that your child is going home, follow the health care provider's instructions on helping your child continue healing at home.
+Now that your child is going home, it is important to follow your health care provider's instructions on helping your child continue healing at home.
 Use the information below as a reminder.

 When You're in the Hospital